iserdmi/scrollport-js/README.md

 At the time of initialization status `init`.
 If the failure occurred during initialization or initialization value it will be abolished `cancel`.
 During the movement of `motion`.
 After the interruption of `interrupt`.
 Upon successful completion, `finish`.

 * **`api.container`**
-Dzheykveri object passed as the `container` initialization.
+jQuery object passed as the `container` initialization.

 * **`api.target`**
-If the goal was transferred selector or object dzheykveri, `api.target` will contain targeted element.
+If the goal was transferred selector or object jQuery, `api.target` will contain targeted element.
 If the goal were the coordinates, the object will be `api.target` type `{top: ..., left: ...}`

 ## Examples